Impact

 Risk and Exploitability

-The EPSS score is not available and no listing in the CISA KEV catalog is reported, indicating limited current exploitation activity.
-The vulnerability requires a user to interact with a crafted HTML page and perform certain UI gestures, so immediate exploitation is possible but depends on social engineering.
-The CVSS score has not been provided, but the flaw’s medium severity suggests a notable risk if leveraged.
+The EPSS score is < 1% and it is not listed in the CISA KEV catalog, indicating limited current exploitation activity.
+The vulnerability requires a user to interact with a crafted HTML page and perform certain UI gestures, so exploitation would depend on social engineering.
+The CVSS score of 8.8 indicates high severity, underscoring the importance of timely mitigation.
+The vulnerability exploits buffer overflow weaknesses identified as CWE-120 / CWE-122.

 OpenCVE Enrichment